awsdocs/amazon-s3-userguide/doc_source/S3onOutposts.md

 A bucket is a container for objects stored in S3 on Outposts\.
 You can store any number of objects in a bucket and can have up to 100 buckets per account per Outpost\.

 When you create a bucket, you enter a bucket name and choose the Outpost where the bucket will reside\.
 After you create a bucket, you cannot change the bucket name or move the bucket to a different Outpost\.
 Bucket names must follow [Amazon S3 bucket naming rules](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html)\.
 In S3 on Outposts, bucket names are unique to an Outpost and AWS account\.
 S3 on Outposts buckets require the `outpost-id`, `account-id`, and bucket name to identify them\.

 The following example shows the Amazon Resource Name \(ARN\) format for S3 on Outposts buckets\.
 The ARN is comprised of the Region your Outpost is homed to, your Outpost account, the Outpost ID, and the bucket name\.

 ```
 arn:aws:s3-outposts:region:account-id:outpost/outpost-id/bucket/bucket-name
 ```

 Every object is contained in a bucket\.
 You must use access points to access any object in an Outposts bucket\.
-When you specify the bucket for object operations, you use the access point ARN, which includes the `outpost-id`, `account-id`, and access point name\.
-The following example shows the ARN format for S3 on Outposts access points in object operations:
+When you specify the bucket for object operations, you use the access point ARN or access point alias\.
+For more information about access point aliases, see [Using a bucket\-style alias for your S3 on Outposts bucket access point](s3-outposts-access-points-alias.md)\.

+The following example shows the access point ARN format for S3 on Outposts, which includes the `outpost-id`, `account-id`, and access point name:

 ```
 arn:aws:s3-outposts:region:account-id:outpost/outpost-id/accesspoint/accesspoint-name